Jamie Kern Lima: Early career

+After Big Brother, she started her career as a morning news anchor at KNDU in Tri-Cities, Washington.
+She also worked as a reporter and anchor for KNDU in Kennewick.
+In 2006, she left KNDU and moved to Portland, Oregon to work as a news anchor and reporter for KPTV.

-Business career
+Cosmetics career

 In 2008, Kern Lima co-founded IT Cosmetics after having difficulties with makeup products due to rosacea and hyperpigmentation.
 The business struggled over the following years as beauty retailers rejected her products.
 Kern Lima was featured on a 10-minute QVC segment in which she wiped her makeup off, revealing her bare face to illustrate the use of IT Cosmetics concealers.
 All products sold out by the end of the segment.

-By 2015, the company had more than $182 million in net sales.
-She appeared in more than 1,000 live QVC shows, where IT Cosmetics became the largest beauty brand on QVC's network.
-It was acquired by L'Oréal for $1.2 billion in 2016.
-Kern Lima remained with the company upon the acquisition and was the first female chief executive officer of a L'Oréal brand.
-In August 2019, Kern Lima announced on Instagram that she would be leaving the company.
-Kern Lima has been included on the Forbes' list of "America's Richest Self-Made Women" since 2017 and the third youngest on the list behind Taylor Swift and Beyoncé.